 Get Out The Vote or GOTV is the umbrella term for campaign activities performed to persuade people to get out and vote on election day.
 The aim is to get every supporter to cast their vote for you.

-These get out the vote efforts can generally be classified into two:
+These get out the vote efforts can generally be classified into two types:

-- GOTV activities carried out by nonpartisan organizations to increase voter turnout regardless of party identification.
+- GOTV activities carried out by nonpartisan organizations to increase voter turnout regardless of one party identification.

-- Targeted GOTV efforts by partisan groups such as election campaigns, PACs, and cause-based organizations for getting identified supporters out to vote for a party or candidate.
+- Targeted GOTV efforts by partisan groups such as election campaigns, PACs, and cause-based organizations for getting identified supporters out to vote for a party or particular candidates, after successful voter registration.

 Effective ways to get out the vote